 Virtually all aircraft brakes work by using friction.

 They convert the plane’s kinetic energy to heat energy by generating friction between the plane’s brake’s rotating and stationary discs.

 When the pilot presses on the plane’s brake pedal or activates the auto brake system, actuators in the brake move a piston.

 This piston squeezes the rotating and stationary discs in the plane’s brakes, which generates friction that slows the wheel’s rotation.

 The friction generated between the discs creates heat.
 As the plane’s kinetic energy converts to heat energy, the brakes absorb large amounts of heat, acting as a heat sink.

-When braking, the aircraft’s disc’s temperature can exceed over 1,800° C
+When braking, the aircraft’s disc’s temperature can exceed 1,800° C.

 Have Airplanes Always Had Brakes?

 In the early days of the aviation industry, airplanes did not have brakes.